beta382/Scripts/README.md

 feel like setting up `git` on it.
 I did test the script itself in `Git bash`, so the only real thing I didn't test is the file-system location.
 Should work just fine though.)**

-- Add `pull-all` to `/usr/bin`.
+- Add `fetch-all` to `/usr/bin`.
-- Open your favourite shell, navigate to the root directory of all your GitHub repos, and run `pull-all`.
+- Open your favourite shell, navigate to the root directory of all your GitHub repos, and run `fetch-all`.